google/benchmark/README.md

 Anything older *may* work.

 Note: Using the library and its headers in C++03 is supported.
 C++11 is only required to build the library.
+(Although this will not work for gcc 5.1 and above - for these complilers, stick with -std=c++11.)

 # Known Issues